callensw/Capstone-Projects/README.md

 # Capstone-Projects

-These are large projects I have worked on that showcase many of the skills required to be a Data Scientist.
+These are guided projects I have worked on to learn Data Science.